jeff4/bionotes.github.io/index.md

 * Very rough estimate: over the course of 100m yrs, expect about 0.2 change per base.
 Aka, 1 base in every 5nt or 2 bases in every 10nt will change every 100 million years.
 * That's the same as saying that there is roughly 1 change per 50nt every 10 million years. aka 1 change in 500nt every 1 million years.

-### Phylogenetics
+### Phylogenetics for two species
 * Let's compare multiple species.
-This means that we need to sequence the genomes of various species.
-* Mouse Genome rough draft was 2002, final draft completed around 2004
+This means that we need to sequence the genomes of various species. e.g., The mouse genome rough draft was published in 2002, final draft completed around 2004
+* Let us use [the beta-subunit of hemoglobin](https://en.wikipedia.org/wiki/HBB): **&#946;-globin** as our reference.
+This protein is coded by the *HBB* gene which consists of three small exons: 140 bp, 222 bp, 252 bp  in the human.
+* This same gene appears in mice, but the intron sequences in between the 3 exons are smaller.
+In other words, in total DNA distance, the mouse version is smaller (when one includes both exons and introns).
+* Why is the human version larger?
+B/c transposons have hopped into lengthen the introns, and perhaps more deletions in the mouse version?

+### Phylogenetics for multiple species, gene order
+* Tree of human, chimp, macaque, lemur, dog.
+* For several million bases, the order of genes is the same across many different species.
+* Hierarchy from most acceptable (aka least selection pressure against) to least acceptable (aka most selected against):
+	* Silent substitution aka, single bp change that still codes for the same amino acid
+	* Next, a bp change that changes amino acid to a very similar residue, e.g., a mutation that turns leucine to isoleucine
+	* Next, a bp change that changes amino acid to a very different one (e.g., nonpolar residue into a very polar, positive charged amino acid)
+	* Nonsense mutation aka, removal of a stop codon
-* Comparing
+	* Frameshift mutations

 ## Lecture 20: Observing the Genome to Probe Function